SimplicityMobile/Simplicity/README.md

 ## Stormpath

-Development of Simplicity is supported by [Stormpath](https://stormpath.com), an API service for authentication, authorization, and user management.
+Simplicity is maintained by [Stormpath](https://stormpath.com), an API service for authentication, authorization, and user management.
 If you're building a backend API for your app, consider using Stormpath to help you implement a secure REST API.
 Read our tutorial on how to [build a REST API for your mobile apps using Node.js](https://stormpath.com/blog/tutorial-build-rest-api-mobile-apps-using-node-js).

 ## Installation